 In order to successfully commercialize our product candidates, we must be able to manufacture our products in commercial quantities, in compliance with regulatory requirements, at acceptable costs, and in a timely manner.
 Manufacture of the types of biopharmaceutical products that we propose to develop present various risks.
 For example, manufacture of the active ingredient in oral TTM and Zinthionein is a complex process that can be difficult to scale up for purposes of producing large quantities.
 This process can also be subject to delays, inefficiencies, and poor or low yields of quality products.
 Furthermore, the active ingredient of Zinthionein has been difficult to scale up at larger quantities.
 As such, we can give no assurances that we will be able to scale up the manufacturing of Zinthionein.
 Oral TTM is also known to be subject to a loss of potency as a result of prolonged exposure to moisture and other normal atmospheric conditions.
-The active ingredient of our dnaJP1 program is a 15 amino acid peptide.
+The active ingredient of our dnalP1 program is a peptide.
 Traditionally, peptide manufacturing is costly, time consuming, resulting in low yields and poor stability.
-We cannot give any assurances that we will not encounter this issues when scaling up manufacturing for dnalP1.
-We are developing proprietary formulations and specialty packaging solutions to overcome this stability issue, but we can give no assurances that we will be successful in meeting the stability requirements required for approval by regulatory authorities such as the FDA or the requirements that our new proprietary formulations and drug product will demonstrate satisfactory comparability to less stable formulations utilized in prior clinical trials for oral TTM.
+We cannot give any assurances that we will not encounter this issues when scaling up manufacturing for dnaJP1.
+We are developing proprietary formulations and specialty packaging solutions to overcome this stability issue, but we can give no assurances that we will be successful in meeting the stability requirements required for approval by regulatory authorities such as the FDA or the requirements that our new proprietary formulations and drug product will demonstrate satisfactory comparability to less stable formulations utilized in prior clinical trials.
 We may experience delays in demonstrating satisfactory stability requirements and drug product comparability requirements that could delay our planned clinical trials of for any of our products.

-For manufacturing and nonclinical information for TRIMESTA, we rely upon an agreement with Organon, a division of Schering-Plough for access to clinical, nonclinical, stability and drug supply relating to estriol, the active ingredient in TRIMESTA which is currently in a phase IIb clinical trial for MS. Should Organon terminate our agreement, this might delay enrollment and commercialization plans for our TRIMESTA clinical trial program.
-Organon has manufactured estriol for the European and Asian market for approximately 40 years.
+For manufacturing and nonclinical information for TRIMESTA, we rely upon an agreement with Organon, a division of Schering-Plough for access to clinical, nonclinical, stability and drug supply relating to estriol, the active ingredient in TRIMESTA which is currently in a phase IIb clinical trial for MS. Should Organon terminate our agreement or be unable or unwilling to continue to supply TRIMESTA to us, this might delay enrollment and commercialization plans for our TRIMESTA clinical trial program.
+Organon has manufactured estriol the active ingredient of TRIMESTA for the European and Asian market for approximately 40 years but has never been approved in the US.